Sushmithamallesh/coppice/repos _structure.md

-src/main.py - root of the project, which inits the FastAPI app Each package has its own router, schemas, models, etc. router.py - is a core of each module with all the endpoints schemas.py - for pydantic models models.py - for db models service.py - module specific business logic dependencies.py - router dependencies constants.py - module specific constants and error codes
+src/main.py - root of the project, which inits the FastAPI app Each package has its own router, schemas, models, etc. router.py - is a core of each module with all the endpoints schemas.py - for pydantic models and db modules service.py - module specific business logic dependencies.py - router dependencies constants.py - module specific constants and error codes